 Within 24 hours “Sea Lion Shadow” had gained the attention of local media and it continued to spread from there.
 People seemed to respond very enthusiastically to the sight of a little boy frolicking with a sea lion, and I was happy that we could help bring a smile to their faces.
 The highs and lows that followed included some of the most exciting, surprising, and exhausting moments of my life.
 Due to the fast-paced nature of the media I was forced to make many quick decisions, some of which I now regret.
 I found myself struggling at times with everything that was happening, but that part of the story is best saved for another day.
 By the end of the first week the video had 90,000 views on YouTube, was shown on numerous local and national television news broadcasts, and had been featured on websites all over the world.
 Typically only one or two sentences of explanation were provided, and I wish it could have been more, but hopefully even that small bit of information helped to foster more understanding and acceptance.
 A few websites linked to my blog when they featured the video, and it was encouraging that so many people cared enough to click and learn more about the story behind the story.
 I also found it incredibly meaningful when other special-needs parents commented and shared their thoughts.
 Five days after the video was posted a news station where we live requested to interview us, but we were initially leery of exposing Alex to further media scrutiny.
 An interview felt much different from a video where his face was obscured in shadow.
 We finally agreed after some reassurance from the reporter that Alex would be treated with respect and not portrayed as just a boy with Autism.
 Alex decided that he was excited about the opportunity and was a complete natural on camera, chatting away with the reporter like he had known her forever.
 I am so proud of my son, not only because of how well he handled the chaos of such an eventful time, but also because I think he is wonderful.
 You can watch the interview here.
 I just wish the final product did not have to be unexpectedly trimmed due to other last-minute news stories that emerged.
 Most of our discussion about special-needs ended up on the cutting room floor.
 Such is the nature of the media.

 Now that I have shared all this I feel the need to stress that Autism is a SPECTRUM, and no two children with that diagnosis are exactly alike.
 The saying goes, “If you’ve seen one child with Autism, you’ve seen one child with Autism.”
 My son is just one child with Autism, and every child is affected differently.
-His story is in no way a complete representation of the full reality of Autism Spectrum Disorders.
 I hope that a cute video of him playing with a sea lion on a good day does not in any way downplay the very real struggles that can be faced by individuals who have any sort of special needs.
+Autism, and life, comes with both blessings and challenges.
+My son’s story is in no way a complete representation of the full reality of Autism Spectrum Disorders.

 I am still processing everything that has happened, as well as some hard lessons that I learned along the way.
 Encouragingly, the positive feedback that we have received has far outweighed the negative.
 I hope that means our brief journey into the wide world of media has helped in some way to contribute to the greater good.
 At the very least, I think it made some people smile.
 Most importantly, I believe that my son benefited from the experience and was treated with respect.
 And in the end I can say it was worth it if even one person was helped by hearing our story, or just one pair of eyes was opened to see special needs in a new light.
 And that is SERIOUSLY not boring!